-The Monster, a horrendously mutated fish, was designed by Korean artists Chin Wei Chen (who did the preliminary concept work) and Jang Hee-chul (who refined the conceptual design, and created the textures of the creature) — in strict collaboration with the director.
+The monster, in essenve a mutated fish, was designed by Korean artists Chin Wei Chen (who did the preliminary concept work) and Jang Hee-chul (who refined the conceptual design, and created the textures) — in strict collaboration with the director.
 As part of the film’s environmental and political commentary, Joon-ho was first inspired by a real-life occurrence of a mutant fish with a curved spine, found nowhere else than the Han River.
-“The Monster’s appearance is not based on a pre-existing model,” the director told Korean Film, “The starting idea was taken again from a true story.
+“The monster’s appearance is not based on a pre-existing model,” the director told Korean Film, “The starting idea was taken again from a true story.
 I read in the newspapers about a deformed fish with an S-shaped spine caught in the Han River.
-The Monster design came mainly from this strange discovery.”
+The monster design came mainly from this strange discovery.”

 Wei Chen and Hee-chul went to extreme lengths to convey Joon-ho’s vision, conceiving a wide array of concept designs ranging from serpentine iterations, to more fish-like configurations.
 As selected, the final design resembles a grotesquely-mutated catfish or carp, with a multi-pieced mouth, potent front limbs to propel itself on land, and prominent elements of asymmetry — such as a diseased, wart-ridden eye, and an additional arm on its right side.
 The colour scheme was again based on fishes — such as tunas and carps.
 CG Supervisor Shadi Almassizadeh compared it to “a carp mixed with a T.rex.”

 Once the final design was established, it was conveyed into a small scale maquette by Weta Workshop, which served as the base of the full-scale animatronic creature head, built by John Cox’s Creature Shop, and the digital Monster effects by The Orphanage.